 2. Add egg, chai spice, baking soda, and salt.
 Let beat until smooth.

 3. Add flour and let beat until just combined.

 4. With mixing spoon, stir in oats and raisins.

-5. Drop dough by coffee scoop onto prepared pans.
+5. Drop dough by rounded tablespoons onto prepared pans.

 6. Bake until edges are lightly browned and center appears set—about 12 minutes.

 7. Let stand at least 2 minutes in pan before transferring to rack to cool completely.

 NOTES & TIPS

 • Each dough ball should weigh about 1 ounce.

 2 dozen (24 cookies)